MarkNahabedian/SquareDanceLogic/reasoning/README.md

 </pre>
 has the side effect of writing several files:

-* all_rules.txt contains a luist of all rules that have been defined along with their parameters and outputs.
+* all_rules.txt contains a list of all rules that have been defined along with their parameters and outputs.

 * formation_types.txt just maps from a from the name of a square dance formation to the reflect.Type of the formation's interface type.